 Land Use - Zoning

-Mr. Smith represents municipalities, developers, and neighbors in land use, planning, wetland, and coastal resources issues.
+Brian represents municipalities, developers, and neighbors in land use, planning, wetland, and coastal resources issues.
 He regularly appears before local land use and wetland boards and commissions in Connecticut, and before state and federal permitting agencies, in order to help his clients gain the necessary approvals for their projects.
 He is a co-author of Public Access to the New York Shoreline and has appeared in a number of matters on behalf of clients concerning coastal areas and shoreline protection.

-Mr. Smith handles land use matters that result in litigation, such as appeals of land use boards’ decisions.
+Brian handles land use matters that result in litigation, such as appeals of land use boards’ decisions.
 He has served as lead counsel in numerous trials and appeals, involving permits, approvals and denials.
-Mr. Smith also handles litigation involving eminent domain, title disputes and disputes between landlords and tenants.
+He also handles litigation involving eminent domain, title disputes and disputes between landlords and tenants.

-For over three years, Mr. Smith worked on a pro bono basis to help St. Vincent de Paul Place, Norwich, Inc., a ministry of Norwich, Connecticut's Roman Catholic Diocese, in its efforts to provide free food through its soup kitchen and food pantry.
-He negotiated a settlement which allowed the organization to remain open and continue helping the needy in the Norwich area.
+For more than three years, Brian worked on a pro bono basis to help St. Vincent de Paul Place, Norwich, Inc., a ministry of Norwich, Connecticut's Roman Catholic Diocese, in its efforts to provide free food through its soup kitchen and food pantry.
+He negotiated a settlement that allowed the organization to remain open and continue helping the needy in the Norwich area.

-Mr. Smith has lectured regularly on the topic of affordable housing, land use, coastal protection and roads and highways.
+Brian has lectured regularly on the topic of affordable housing, land use, coastal protection and roads and highways.
 He is an adjunct professor at the University of Hartford, where he teaches entertainment law.
-Mr. Smith has an extensive background in land use, as he worked in planning for Saratoga County, New York, and the City of Eugene, Oregon, prior to becoming an attorney.
+Brian has an extensive background in land use, having worked in planning for Saratoga County, New York, and the City of Eugene, Oregon, prior to becoming an attorney.